flexivrobotics/flexiv_ros2/README.md

 The prerequisites of using ROS 2 with Flexiv Rizon robot are [enable RDK on the robot server](https://rdk.flexiv.com/manual/activate_rdk_server.html) and [establish connection](https://rdk.flexiv.com/manual/establish_connection.html) between the workstation PC and the robot.

-The main launch file to start the robot driver is the `rizon.launch.py` - it loads and starts the robot hardware, joint states broadcaster, force torque sensor broadcaster, TCP wrench and TCP pose broadcasters, and robot controller and opens RViZ.
+The main launch file to start the robot driver is the `rizon.launch.py` - it loads and starts the robot hardware, joint states broadcaster, Flexiv robot states broadcasters, and robot controller and opens RViZ.
 The arguments for the launch file are as follows:

 - `robot_sn` (*required*) - Serial number of the robot to connect to.
 Remove any space, for example: Rizon4s-123456
 - `rizon_type` (default: *rizon4*) - type of the Flexiv Rizon robot. (rizon4, rizon4s, rizon10 or rizon10s)